oceanprotocol-archive/tech-spikes-2017-to-2019/17-permissionless-incentive/README.md

 * **Simple Case: attack from single account**
 	* detect the abnormal access pattern from single account:
 		* repeatedly download the same dataset within a short period of time
-		* single account repeatedly download various datasets from one single miner;
+		* single account repeatedly download various datasets from one single provider;
 		* ...
 	* deactivate those account to stop their access to the Ocean network for a period of time or limit their transactions in a epoch of reward distribution.
-	* reward distribution smart contract can lower the winning probability for miners with such abnormal transaction history.
+	* reward distribution smart contract can lower the winning probability for providers with such abnormal transaction history.
 * **Complex Case: attack from many controlled accounts or a ring of actors**
 	* it becomes extremely difficult to recognize those controlled accounts in this scenario, because all of them seem to be normal;
 	* instead, Ocean can monitor the abnormal download stats for providers and properly scale down the factor of download transactions in calculating the probability of receiving network reward.